wigo4it/wigo4it-code-conventions-mcp/README.md

 - "Get the ADR about modular monoliths"
 - "Display the .NET project structure"
 - "Show the recommendation about Aspire"

+**Search & Discovery:**
+- "Search for documents about Aspire"
+- "Find documentation related to ADR-002"
+- "Show me all documents tagged with 'architecture'"
+- "What documents discuss microservices?"
+- "Find guidelines about testing"

 ### Tool Usage Examples